google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 # Capstone Project Introduction

 <!--
 Today we'll begin discussing the culminating assignment for this course: the capstone project.
-We'll begin by going over the project goals, guidelines, deliverables, and timeline.
+We'll begin by going over the project goals, guidelines, deliverables, and timeline in this presentation.
 Please feel free to ask questions as we go through.
+Later on we'll move into discussing project topic ideation and begin the process of forming teams.
 -->

 ---